Donna Shalala

-Donna Edna Shalala (/ʃəˈleɪlə/ shə-LAY-lə; born February 14, 1941) is an American politician and academic who served in the Carter and Clinton administrations, as well as in the U.S. House of Representatives from 2019 to 2021.
-Shalala is a recipient of the Presidential Medal of Freedom, which she was awarded in 2008.
+Donna Edna Shalala (/ʃəˈleɪlə/ shə-LAY-lə; born February 14, 1941) is an American retired politician and academic.
+She served in the Carter and Clinton administrations.
+From 2019 to 2021, she served in the U.S. House of Representatives, representing for a single term before losing re-election.
+She is a member of the Democratic Party.

-Shalala earned a bachelor's degree from Western College for Women in 1962 and served in the Peace Corps.
-In 1970, she earned a PhD from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-Shalala later worked as a professor at Baruch College and at Teachers College, Columbia University and was appointed as assistant secretary for policy development and research at the U.S. Department of Housing and Urban Development by President Jimmy Carter.
-Shalala became the president of Hunter College in 1980, serving until 1988 when she became chancellor of the University of Wisconsin–Madison.

-From 1993 to 2001, Shalala served as the 18th United States Secretary of Health and Human Services under President Bill Clinton.
-Shalala served as HHS secretary for all eight years of the Clinton administration, becoming the nation's longest-serving HHS secretary.
-She is the first Lebanese-American to serve in a Cabinet position.
-Shalala served as president of the University of Miami from 2001 through 2015 and also taught at the university during that period.
-She was president of the Clinton Foundation from 2015 to 2017.
+Shalala received a bachelor's degree in 1962 and served in the Peace Corps before earning a PhD from Syracuse University in 1970.
+She subsequently held faculty positions at Baruch College and Columbia University, and was appointed Assistant Secretary at the Department of Housing and Urban Development under President Jimmy Carter.
+She served as president of Hunter College from 1980 to 1988, then as chancellor of the University of Wisconsin–Madison.
+From 1993 to 2001, she served as U.S. Secretary of Health and Human Services under President Bill Clinton — the longest tenure in that role — and was the first Lebanese-American to hold a Cabinet position.
+She subsequently served as president of the University of Miami (2001–2015) and the Clinton Foundation (2015–2017).
+In 2008, she was awarded the Presidential Medal of Freedom.

-A member of the Democratic Party, Shalala was elected to the U.S. House of Representatives from in 2018.
-She served one term in the House before being defeated in the 2020 election by María Elvira Salazar in an upset.
+Shalala was first elected to Congress in 2018.
+She served one term before losing re-election in 2020 to María Elvira Salazar in an upset.
 Shalala was interim president of The New School in New York City from 2023 to 2024.